 Depending upon the location of the target area, Dr. Copeland typically performs power-assisted liposuction (PAL) using a blunt-tipped cannula to minimize injury to nerves and blood vessels.
 PAL is highly effective in removing localized deposits of adipose (fat) tissue that are often responsible for undesirable appearance.
-The PAL method uses small incisions at the target site through which the hollow metal cannula is inserted.
-The blunt-tipped cannula allows Dr Copeland to safely push into the area of fat accumulation, while suction pulls the fat cells through holes in the cannula and out of the body.
+The PAL method uses small incisions at the target site through which the blunt hollow metal cannula is inserted.
+The blunt-tipped cannula allows Dr. Copeland to push into the area of fat accumulation, while suction pulls the fat cells through holes in the cannula and out of the body.
+A three-stage process that loosens and removes the fat and, finally, optimizes contours is generally used as well.
 This process causes reduction in the thickness of the fat deposit and improves the overlying body contour.
 The duration of the liposuction procedure using the PAL technique is usually abbreviated compared with other methods.

 What Is Liposuction Recovery Like?

 Power-assisted liposuction (PAL) is considered to be a gentler approach than traditional liposuction techniques which require the surgeon to manually break up fat cells with vigorous physical effort.
 The traditional technique tends to damage surrounding tissue and can sometimes create significant blood loss.
 With PAL there is typically less swelling and bruising, which helps reduce the recovery time.
 The degree of post-operative pain following liposuction tends to vary from patient to patient—while some individuals find their discomfort to be significant, many are able to return to normal activities quickly.